9 High-throughput sequencing data

 >XM_054336619.1 PREDICTED: Homo sapiens aryl hydrocarbon receptor nuclear translocator (ARNT), transcript variant X25, mRNA

-There are many, many more things you can do with seqkit, but we’re going to move on to another tool.
+There are many, many more things you can do with seqkit, but we’re going to move on for now.